 Double reed acoustics: oboe, bassoon and others

-How so double reed instruments work?
+How do double reed instruments work?
 This introduction to the physics of the double reed family requires no technical knowledge of acoustics.
 We'll concentrate on oboe and bassoon, but mention in passing the cor anglais, contrabassoon, contraforte, shawm and bagpipe chanter.
 For background on topics in acoustics (waves, frequencies, resonances, decibels etc) click on "Basics" in the navigation bar at left or go to this website for a physics-based introduction to waves and sound.

 • How do double-reed instruments work?
 An overview